apache/singa-doc/docs-site/docs/optimizer.md

-SINGA supports various popular optimizers including stochastic gradient descent with momentum, Adam, RMSProp, and AdaGrad, etc. For each of the optimizer, it supports to use a decay schedular to schedule the learning rate to be applied in different epochs.
+SINGA supports various popular optimizers including stochastic gradient descent with momentum, Adam, RMSProp, and AdaGrad, etc. For each of the optimizer, it supports to use a decay scheduler to schedule the learning rate to be applied in different epochs.
 The optimizers and the decay schedulers are included in `singa/opt.py`.